-You can just explore and take photos if you want, but if you want to learn how to capture better images of Yosemite in spring, the Ansel Adams Gallery offers free camera walks several times a week.
+You can explore and take photos on your own, but if you want to learn how to capture better images of Yosemite in spring, the Ansel Adams Gallery offers free camera walks several times a week.

 Go for a Hike

-Backpacking is limited in spring, but you will find plenty of day hikes that are good for spring hikes.
+Backpacking is limited in spring, but you will find plenty of places for day hikes.

-While Mirror Lake is more of a meadow most of the year, it's water-filled in spring.
-Views of Half Dome reflected in it can be spectacular.
-It's a two-mile, fairly flat hike on a well-marked trail that takes about an hour.
-Take the Valley Shuttle bus to the Mirror Lake Trail stop.
+Mirror Lake is more of a meadow most of the year, but it's water-filled in spring.
+Views of Half Dome reflected in it can be spectacular as you take a two-mile, reasonably flat walk around it.
+To get there, take the Valley Shuttle bus to the Mirror Lake Trail stop.

 See a Moonbow

-A moonbow is like a rainbow, created by the bright light of a full moon.
+A moonbow is like a rainbow, but it happens in the bright light of a full moon.
 At Yosemite, the combination of mist from the waterfalls and the angle of the moon combine to create a moonbow only during the spring.
-You can use this guide to find out when it's predicted.

 Unfortunately, human eyes can't see its colors at night, but you may see a silvery glow in the mist.
 Although your eyes don't see much, a camera captures the scene in color.

-To see or photograph it, head for the bridge at the base of Lower Yosemite Falls or El Capitan Meadow near where El Capitan Drive crosses the Merced River.
-Go early to find your perfect picture spot before hundreds of other photographers beat you to it.
+To see or photograph it, go early to the area the bridge at the base of Lower Yosemite Falls or El Capitan Meadow near where El Capitan Drive crosses the Merced River.
+You can use this guide to find out when it's predicted.

 See the Mountain Dogwood